akash-basavaraju/react-modals-storybook/README.md

 1.  **Function Modal**

     In this Modal, we can show a modal by calling `showModal` action and passing the required comp to be rendered inside the modal.
+We can also remove the last added modal by calling `hideModal`.

 2.  **Portal Modal**